Chrobry Oak

 The Chrobry Oak is an oak tree, the largest oak in Poland and one of the biggest in Europe.

 It is monumental oak with single-stemmed, hollow trunk, its girth was 1004 cm, height – 26 m and volume – 90 m³ (in 2014).
 Moreover, it is the oldest oak tree in Poland.
 Age of the Chrobry is about 760 years, according to dendrochronological research.

 Oak was officially preserved (as a natural monument) since 1966.

 Chrobry was measured in 1908 at the earliest, by Theodor Schube (German botanist), girth of the tree was 861 cm.

-Tree was set on fire by vandals on November 2014.
+Tree was set on fire by vandals in November 2014.
 Chrobry remained in fatal condition, but in 2015 part of the crown was still alive.